Soul Calibur III

 Apr.
 3rd, 2006 Arcade

-Characters Tira, Setsuka, Zasalamel, Mitsurugi, Siegfried, Nightmare, Cassandra Alexandra, Taki, Voldo, Ivy Valentine, Kilik, Astaroth, Cervantes, Talim, Li Long, Yoshimitsu, Rock, Lizardman, Maxi, Seong-Mina, Sophitia Alexandra, Yun-Seong, Xianghua, Hwang, Olcadon, Raphael, Valeria, Demuth, Luna, Abelia, Girardot, Chester, Arthur, Amy, Greed, Miser, Lynette, Auriela, Strife, Revenant, Abyss, Night Terror
+Characters Tira, Setsuka, Zasalamel, Mitsurugi, Siegfried, Nightmare, Cassandra Alexandra, Taki, Voldo, Ivy Valentine, Kilik, Astaroth, Cervantes, Talim, Li Long, Yoshimitsu, Rock, Lizardman, Maxi, Seong-Mina, Sophitia Alexandra, Yun-Seong, Xianghua, Hwang, Olcadan, Raphael, Valeria, Demuth, Luna, Abelia, Girardot, Chester, Arthur, Amy, Greed, Miser, Lynette, Auriela, Strife, Revenant, Abyss, Night Terror

 Featured Video: